agerwitz/ultimate-guide-to-bosh/README.md

       size: 25_000
 ```

-For vSphere it might include:
+For vSphere, it might include:

 ```yaml
 vm_types: